hugodebes/Housing_in_France_2020/README.md

 To conclude, we learn a lot from this project whether it is about Python or the real estate market and how it was affected by the COVID-19.

+# Note

+To obtain the data,
+Go to this URL : https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/

+The notebook is in French but do not hesitate to contact me if you want more details in English.